holderbp/lecture_notes/phy231-234/07_current-ohms-law.md

 Current
 -------

-Electrical circuits --- lighting our homes, powering our phonse, and controlling our own thoughts and actions in neural networks --- are driven by moving charge.
+Electrical circuits --- lighting our homes, powering our phones, and controlling our own thoughts and actions in neural networks --- are driven by moving charge.

 Consider an electric field passing through a metal cylinder: